datafibers/df_complete_guide/introduction.md

-# A Complete Guide to DataFibers
+#Perface
 ![](https://github.com/datafibers/df_complete_guide/blob/master/cover_small.jpg?raw=true)

-Welcome and thank you for downloading DataFibers' Complete Guide to big data stream processing!
+Welcome and thank you for downloading DataFibers' Complete Guide to big data processing!

 In this guide, you will find:
 - A guide to learning the concept of data streaming